makersacademy/airport_challenge/README.md

 * created Airport class and required lib file in spec - rspec now passes as expected with 0 examples, 0 failures

-* was now able to create a new Airport object in IRB, but airport.land throws up "undefined method `land'" for that object
+* was now able to create a new Airport object in IRB, but airport.land(plane) throws up "undefined local variable or method `plane'" for that object

-* fleshed out first unit test, which fails as expected, so defined land method in Airport class - unit test now passes, but airport.land in IRB returns nil
+* fleshed out unit test, expect Airport to respond to land with 1 argument - rspec error

-* tried airport.land(plane) in IRB - "undefined local variable or method `plane'" - so update unit test with 1 argument, which throws error until I add (plane) argument to land method

-* commit 'First unit test'

-* decided to change approach as it reads more intuitively to have plane.land than airport.land, so cleared method from Airport class and created a plane class - not ideal!

-* ensured failing feature and unit tests for similar reasons as outlined before, then went ahead and defined land method in Plane class (require_relative for each lib) - this now passed RSpec
+* defined land method with (plane) parameter to Airport class - this now passes (1 example, 0 failures)

-* tested receive method with 1 argument for Airport class, failed as expected, so defined method in class - now passes - commit and push 'Moved land method to new Plane class, defined receive method in Airport'

-* both my methods return nil in IRB so time to refactor - added simply 'Plane.new' into Airport receive method - this made my 2nd Airport unit test fail as it was returning the plane instance from the method, so I updated the method to simply 'plane' and it passed
+* back to IRB, plane throwing uninitialized constant error so create plane class - now IRB up to airport.land(plane) returns nil but passes

 ```
 As an air traffic controller
 So I can get passengers on the way to their destination
 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
 ```

+* start with airport.take_off(plane) in IRB - undefined method error - unit test - also error so define method as before - passes (2,0)

+* need to see plane no longer at airport - IRB up to airport.take_off(plane) returns nil - then airport.plane - undefined method 'plane'

+* unit test expected to respond to plane (dealing with just the one for now) - fail

+* define plane method in Airport, now pass (3,0) in Rspec but returns nil in IRB, as does airport.land(plane) and take_off too

+* unit test describe '#land' method, making a new plane instance in it and expecting landing it to equal plane - this fails Rspec it returns nil instead of new plane created, so just add 'plane' to land method - this now passes but in IRB airport.plane still returns nil

+* focus back on take_off as per US - got distracted! - unit test describing take_off method expecting it to eq 'The plane has left the airport' string - fails, gets nil, so add that string to the method - passes (5,0) RSpec and works in IRB too

+* occurred I might want to change the take off message so make it a constant in class and test - this passes

 ```
 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full
 ```
+* right now in IRB I can do airport.land(Plane.new) an unlimited number of times so I make a unit test for land method landing one plane then expecting to raise error when another is landed

+* this RSpec fails so add fail guard to land method - still failing so I need to initialize with array and (capacity) and update my methods to act in accordance with array - still failing so I update my unit test for the land error raise to reflect new capacity, and I comment out old tests which are now throwing errors (presumably due to method changes) - it now passes RSpec and I get the Airport full RuntimeError in IRB as desired

 ```
 As the system designer
 So that the software can be used for many different airports
 I would like a default airport capacity that can be overridden as appropriate
 ```

+* unit test describing initialization expecting it to raise_error when 31 planes are landed and capacity is 30 - this doesn't work - I make capacity attr_accessor and update unit test with Airport::DEFAULT_CAPACITY instead of 30 and it passes

 ```
 As an air traffic controller